 Did you buy the home as is, or have you done renovations since you moved in?

 It is a 1960s home that we fully renovated.
-For the past three years, my husband and I (mostly my husband as I would be just a glorified painter!), gutted the home, insulated and re-jibbed the walls, sanded the floors, completely remodelled the bathroom and kitchen, changed out windows and doors—the whole lot.
+For the past three years, my husband and I (mostly my husband as I would be just a glorified painter!), gutted the home, insulated and re-jibbed the walls, sanded the floors, completely remodeled the bathroom and kitchen, changed out windows and doors—the whole lot.

 We made a point to use mostly recycled materials and fittings, too.
-For instance, our kitchen counters are old bowling alleys and for the bathroom, I re-enamelled an old claw tub we found for $50.
+For instance, our kitchen counters are old bowling alleys and for the bathroom, I re-enameled an old claw tub we found for $50.
 We even put in old French doors to open up to the deck Josh built—the before and afters are actually quite shocking.
 The place had never been touched before us and needed some major TLC.
 The beauty is that it has some really strong bones and so much potential.